 Why book your trip to Mexico City with a travel advisor

 Sure, you can book any hotel on your own… but why would you?!
 Save yourself some time, sanity, AND get some extra perks by booking through an advisor.
 When you book through me, a Fora affiliate, you’ll get to relax and just click “confirm!” when it’s time to book your Mexican vacay.

 In addition, book through me, and you’ll get these amazing perks at any of these listed properties along with 2,000 other properties worldwide:

 - Resort credit for the spa or onsite restaurants

-And you’ll be a VIP to the hotel… I’ve got the hookup for ya 😉 Simply email me below and I’ll take care of the rest.
+And you’ll be a VIP to the hotel… I’ve got the hookup for ya 😉 Simply fill out this form or enter your name and destination below and I’ll take care of the rest.
 It’s easy as pie.

 Best things to do in Polanco

 Polanco is a big neighborhood with tons of offerings.
 Whether you are staying in Polanco or just want to explore the area, there’s something for everyone.
 Polanco is definitely more upscale, but don’t let that sway you!
 Despite all the luxury shopping and 5-star eats, there are museums, parks, and tons of culture and sight-seeing in this beautiful neighborhood.